 Baked Potato | French Fry | Tater Tot

 Sunday, the big day, the grand finale!
 We’ll all line up together for a greeting from the Queen before rolling out in staggered starts for each ride group: QSR Stage 3 + Baked Potatoes; French Fries; & Tater Tots.
-While riders are on course, vendors, exhibitors and volunteers will be busy setting up Festival Meadows for the big Off-the-Wagon Days Celebration.

 Oh yeah!
 This is the macdaddy, the original route of Rebecca’s Private Idaho and stunner showcase of our awesome mountain vistas and remote landscape.
 We start at Festival Meadows in Sun Valley with a neutral rollout as flat-to-rolling pavement gives way to the biggest climb of the day: Trail Creek Summit.
-Dropping into the Big Lost River Basin you’ll loop through Wildhorse Canyon, where washboard gravel gets your attention before you head toward Copper Basin, a lovely valley of sagebrush and willow-rimmed creeks, hemmed in by the great White Knob and Pioneer mountain ranges – the most beautiful and challenging part of the course.
-With the Copper Basin loop completed, reverse tracks and head back via an adventurous 5-mi. diversion Rebecca dubbed El Diablito.
-A ripping 2,000-ft. descent from Trail Creek Summit returns you to civilization in Sun Valley, where your tribe awaits with warm hugs and cold drinks during the Off-The-Wagon Days Celebration at the final Festival Meadows finish arch.
+Dropping into the Big Lost River Basin you’ll loop through Wildhorse Canyon, where washboard gravel gets your attention before you head toward Copper Basin, a lovely valley of sagebrush and willow-rimmed creeks, hemmed in by the great White Knob and Pioneer mountain ranges, the most beautiful and challenging part of the course.
+With the Copper Basin loop completed, reverse tracks and head back via an adventurous five-mile diversion Rebecca dubbed El Diablito.
+A ripping 2,000-foot descent from Trail Creek Summit returns you to civilization in Sun Valley, where your tribe awaits with warm hugs and cold drinks during the Off-The-Wagon Days Celebration at the final Festival Meadows finish arch.

 Not quite ready to bite off the full Baked Potato?
 Satisfy your appetite with a side of Tater Tots instead.
 Coming in at just under 20 miles, the Tater Tot features the same professional experience as the Baked Potato and French Fry routes in a snack-sized format.
-Tater Tot riders will enjoy a 50/50 mix of terrain, sandwiching the nice swoopy gravel and gentle climbs of the classic Corral Creek trail between a smooth pavement start and finish--the perfect intro to gravel riding.
+Tater Tot riders will enjoy a 50/50 mix of terrain, sandwiching the nice, swoopy gravel and gentle climbs of the classic Corral Creek trail between a smooth pavement start and finish, the perfect intro to gravel riding.